Skip to main content

 The White Lady of Eastwell

-Intelligent Haunting Uncertain (Possibly Victorian or earlier)
+Intelligent Haunting Uncertain (Possibly 15th-19th Century)

 Most Active Areas: